vaddi/ATM-Arduino-Temperature-Mailer-Daemon/README.md

-# ATM Arduino Temperature Mailer Daemon #
+# Arduino Temperature Mailer Daemon ATM #

-A simple Controller for a Terrarium that send Mails if anything went wrong.
+A simple Controller for a Terrarium that send Mails if something went wrong and controll a 4Channel Relais.
 Powerd by a ATMega2560 Board.
-For more Information Read the Handbook (https://github.com/vaddi/ATM-Arduino-Temperature-Mailer-Daemon/raw/master/doku/ATM_Handbuch.pdf)
+For more Information Read the German Handbook (https://github.com/vaddi/ATM-Arduino-Temperature-Mailer-Daemon/raw/master/doku/ATM_Handbuch.pdf)

 ## Dependencies ##